Skip to Content

 Cutting Fat Quarters From a Yard

-• Use a rotary cutter for clean edges.
+• Use a rotary cutter and quilting ruler for accurate cuts.

 How to Cut a Fat Quarter